In this recipe

 Perfect Sauce Every Time – Here’s How

 Let’s talk about how to get the perfect sauce.
-Follow these tips to make the best pink cream sauce for pasta every time!
+Follow these tips to make the best sauce for pasta every time!

 - Use quality ingredients.
-For the best pink cream sauce recipe, you only need a few ingredients, so focus on their quality.
+For this recipe, you only need a few ingredients, so focus on their quality.
 The key to a flavorful sauce is high-quality heavy cream and tomato paste—both are a must for this recipe.

 - Stir constantly when you mix tomato pasta sauce and heavy cream.
 Never let the sauce boil!
 If the cream gets too hot, it can curdle.
 You won’t get that smooth, creamy texture.